kanei/vantuch.cz/wp-content/plugins/responsive-lightbox/readme.txt

 == Upgrade Notice ==

-= 2.0.4 =
+= 2.0.5 =
+* Fix: Escaped characters on titles and descriptions
-* Fix: Gallery sorting and orderby not working
+* Fix: Gallery shortcode not accepting image order
-* Fix: Slow db query on post edit screen
+* Fix: Gallery using default parameters instead of the settings
-* Fix: WooCommerce gallery undefined method for get_gallery_image_ids
+* Fix: PHP fatal error if gallery builder is disabled